amarpan/how-to-use-the-vim-text-editor/README.md

 **Note**: The -- INSERT -- message has now dissapeared.

-5. Write the file to the disk (save it).
+5. Save the file (write it to disk).
     - a.
 Type `:w` + `ENTER`

 <img src="./screenshots/write-to-file.png" width="450">